 This article was written by Jeremy Laukkonen, a freelance writer and product tester for The Spruce.
 His home HVAC system is managed to perfection by a smart Honeywell thermostat configured to work with Alexa Hunches, and he has over a decade of experience reviewing electronics for outlets like Lifewire and Digital Trends, in addition to the Spruce.

-To get a better handle on the inner workings of smart thermostats, Laukkonen contacted Bariyah Faisal, content specialist from Cielo WiGle.
+To get a better handle on the inner workings of smart thermostats, Laukkonen contacted Bariyah Faisal of Cielo WiGle.
 With Faisal’s insights, Laukkonen looked at smart features like automatic scheduling, geofencing, and energy usage reports alongside factors like compatibility and ease of installation to identify the best smart thermostats on the market.